MasterGreenyMC/mastergreenymc.github.io/index.md

-## Welcome to my Github page
+# Welcome to my Github page

-You can use my scripts to scan your linux system or
+You can use my scripts to scan your linux system or do other things lol.

 ## Security scanning